ryanpierson/merge_docx/README.md

 ## Explanation
 A .docx file is a zip folder containing a number of "parts"<br />
-   - Typically UTF encoded XML files, though the ackage may also contain a media folder for images/video<br />
+   - Typically UTF encoded XML files, though the package may also contain a media folder for images/video<br />
 Relationships between parts, i.e. images, footnotes, numbering, styles must be preserved when merging .docx files together<br />

 #### Example for inline images